kihoulou/MilleFEuiIle/README.md

                                         ))     ))  (    )(     )
                                      :::::::::::::::::::::::::::

-The **MilleFEuiIle** [ _mil·fœj_ ] is a finite-element computational code based on the open-source FEniCS python package, developed to solve thermo-mechanical evolution of ice shells of icy bodies.
+**MilleFEuiIle** [ _mil·fœj_ ] is a computational code built upon the open-source finite-element python library FEniCS, developed to solve thermo-mechanical evolution of ice shells of icy bodies.
 Combining finite element method and Lagrangian markers, MilleFEuiIle can be used to address a variety of problems, such as

 + thermal/thermo-chemical convection